irfanalidv/Artificial-Neural-Networks-/README.md

 Function validann computes validation metrics and statistics for a fitted ANN model according to the class of ANN model (if supplied) and the data provided.
 These include goodness-of-fit metrics; summary statistics of the observed and simulated datasets and the model residuals; input relative importance measures computed using Garson's, the connection weight (CW), modified connection weight (MCW), Profile and PaD methods; and profiles of model output behaviour produced by the Profile and PaD sensitivity analysis methods.

+The plot.validann function is a plot method for objects of class `validann' that produces a series of plots according to the components of the validann object supplied.
+By default, the plots produced are grouped into goodness-of-fit, residual analysis and sensitivity analysis plots, with multiple plots to a page, as follows:

+Goodness-of-fit plots (predictive, replicative validation): scatter and Q-Q plots of observed versus predicted data and observed and predicted data against data order.
+Residual analysis plots (replicative validation): histogram and normal probability plot of residuals; residual autocorrelation and partial autocorrelation plots; standardised residuals against predicted data and standardised residuals against against order of the data.
+Sensitivity analysis plots (structural validation): Profile sensitivity plots: for each input, plots of predicted response versus percentile of input; PaD sensitivity plots: for each input, plots of relative and absolute sensitivity versus observed response.